HeliosLang/website/docs/learn/understanding-eutxos.md

 > - the transaction must be balanced: the total amount of tokens in the transaction inputs must be equal to those in the transaction outputs (minus the fees, plus the minted tokens).
 > - the validators for all the transaction inputs must evaluate to `true`.

-## Pros and cons of the eUTxO Model
+## Pros and cons of the EUTXO Model

 ### Pros

 - #### Deterministic transaction fees

-  eUTxO smart contract evaluation is deterministic.
+  EUTXO smart contract evaluation is deterministic.
 This means that you can calculate the resource usage of a transaction before posting it to the blockchain.
 The transaction fees for a transaction can thus be calculated deterministically off-chain.

   The transaction fees of account-based blockchains depend on network load, and can vary a lot.

 - #### Transaction fees not charged upon failure
-  The determinism of the eUTxO model means that transaction success can be determined before posting.
+  The determinism of the EUTXO model means that transaction success can be determined before posting.
 Transaction failure is still possible due to contention, but this is a very cheap check, and no fee is charged.

   Transaction failure on account-based blockchains results in losing the fee, as significant processing power might've been used before encountering the failure condition.

 - #### Easier to audit

-  Auditing of eUTxO smart contracts is much easier because only the validation function needs to be audited, which has a very **locally-scoped** nature.
+  Auditing of EUTXO smart contracts is much easier because only the validation function needs to be audited, which has a very **locally-scoped** nature.

 - #### Concurrency